avkravchuk/shiftkey.coding.challenge/README.md

 ### Requirements ###

-* Written in Swift using SwiftUI
+* Written in Swift using SwiftUI or UIKit.
-* Fetches available shifts using the [Available Shifts API](https://bitbucket.org/shiftkeyllc/ios-coding-challenge/src/master/API-DOC.md) with an address of "Dallas, TX"
+* Fetches available shifts using the [Available Shifts API](https://bitbucket.org/shiftkeyllc/ios-coding-challenge/src/master/API-DOC.md) with an `address` of "Dallas, TX" and `type` of "4day"
 * On app launch, the current week of shifts should be fetched and displayed, starting with today's date
-* Scrolling loads shifts for future weeks
 * Tapping on a shift should present a shift details modal
 * Use of 3rd party libraries is allowed.
 But, be thoughtful about which libraries are used and why